Generic expansion and Skolemization in NSOP$_1$ theories

 This example is closely related to the TP$_2$ array in Proposition~\ref{prop:TP2}.
 The formula $f(x,b) = c$ divides along any sequence $(bc_i)_{i<\omega}$ where $b$ is constant but the $c_i$ are distinct (like the rows of the TP$_2$ array).
 But this formula does not Kim-divide, since in any Morley sequence $(b_ic_i)_{i<\omega}$ for a global $M$-invariant type extending $\tp(bc/M)$, the $b_i$ are distinct (like the columns of the TP$_2$-array).
 See also Proposition~\ref{prop:forkdiv} below. \end{exmp}

 \begin{defn} For subsets $A$, $B$, and $C$ of $\mathbb{M}$, we define \end{defn}

 We will show that $\ind[M]$ agrees with dividing independence $\ind[d]$ in $T^\emptyset_L$ (Proposition~\ref{dividing}).
 The notation $\ind[M]$ comes from Adler~\cite{Adler}, who calls this relation ``$M$-dividing independence''.
-Adler shows that algebraic independence $\ind[a]$ satisfies all of his axioms for a strict independence relation except possibly base monotonicity (which it fails in $T^\emptyset_L$ whenever there is an $n$-ary function symbol, $n\geq 2$, because the lattice of algebraically closed sets is not modular).
+Adler shows that algebraic independence $\ind[a]$ satisfies all of his axioms for a strict independence relation except possibly base monotonicity (which it fails in $T^\emptyset_L$ whenever there is an $n$-ary function symbol, $n\geq 2$).

 The relation $\ind[M]$ is obtained from $\ind[a]$ by forcing base monotonicity, and it satisfies all of the axioms of a strict independence relation except possibly local character and extension.
 If we go one step further and force extension, we get the relation $\ind[\text{\th}]$ of thorn forking independence~\cite[Section 4]{Adler}, just as we get the relation $\ind[f]$ of forking independence by forcing extension on $\ind[d]$.
 But, as we will see, $\ind[M]$ already satisfies extension in $T^\emptyset_L$ (Proposition~\ref{extension}), so $M$-dividing independence, thorn forking independence, dividing independence, and forking independence all coincide in $T^\emptyset_L$.
 Of course, when $L$ contains an $n$-ary function symbol with $n\geq 2$, these independence relations lack local character, since $T^\emptyset_L$ is not simple, so $T^\emptyset_L$ is also not rosy.
 In contrast, $\ind[a]=\ind[K]$ has local character but lacks base monotonicity.
 This tension between local character and base monotonicity is characteristic of the difference between forking independence and Kim-independence in $\NSOP{1}$ theories.